KothaNikhil/FactoryManagement/PROJECT_SUMMARY.md

 #### Use Case 1: Adding a Worker
 ```
 Scenario: Add new worker "John" with mobile "9876543210"
-1. Navigate to Wages Management
+1. Navigate to Payroll Management
 2. Click "ADD NEW WORKER"
 3. Enter Name: "John"
 4. Enter Mobile: "9876543210"